juntao/arenztopia/content/news/Issue 13.md

 They have made a decision.
 Arenztopia winter will now start on November 20th.
 There were many people who did not wish Winter only to start 4 days before Xmas.

 ## Obituary
-by Owen Miyazoi
+by Renzo Avila

-Jacob Parmesan, a famous leader who helped Arenztopia build Hpb Srts a famous tower in AR. desert.
+Jacob Parmesan, a famous leader who helped Arenztopia build Hpb Srts a famous tower in Arenztopia Desert.
 Please email RememberJacob@gmail.com to send well wishes to his family.